dblanm/dblanm.github.io/docs/index.md

 ## News

+**03.11.2021** - We just submitted our work on [Manipulation of granular materials by learning particle interactions](https://arxiv.org/abs/2111.02274) to IEEE for possible publication.

 **10.09.2021** - We just submitted our work on [Closing the Sim2Real Gap in Dynamic Cloth Manipulation](https://arxiv.org/abs/2109.04771) to IEEE for possible publication.

 **24.07.2021** - I had a really great time at the Time Series Workshop at ICML 2021!
 You can find the poster of my work [here](https://dblanm.github.io/assets/images/eGGP_poster.png).